 - You can get your own domain name from any domain registrar and use it for your website.

-- You have great control over what appears on your site, including ads.
+- You have great control over what appears on your site, including ads and affiliate links.

 - There are countless themes available, both free and premium.
 You can also customize these themes to a much greater degree than WordPress.com themes.